Deducting Meals (Not Entertainment) as Business Expenses

 Meal and Entertainment Expenses NOT Subject to the 50% Limit

 You may deduct meals provided to employees.
-If the food or beverages you provide to employees qualify as a de minimis benefit (that is, they are small amounts provided occasionally), you aren't limited to the 50%.
+If the food or beverages you provide to employees qualify as a de minimis benefit (that is, they are small amounts provided occasionally), you aren't held to the 50% limit.
 You can deduct the full cost.
 Examples of de minimis food and beverages for employees might be coffee and donuts at a staff meeting or an occasional pizza if employees must work overtime.
 The deduction limit on meals is discussed in chapter 2 of IRS Publication 535 - Business Expenses.

 If the expenses aren't considered to be de minimis, they are subject to the 50% rule.